Max Fishman

 Max Shakhnovich Fishman (Polish: Mieczysław (Mietek) Fiszman /Fischman/; Romanian: Max Fișman; Russian: Макс Шахнович Фишман, known as Max Benovich Fishman), (December 12, 1915—September 24, 1985) was a Moldavian Soviet composer, pianist, and teacher.
-Fishman was raised within Jewish, Polish, and Russian cultural traditions.
+Fishman was raised within Jewish, Polish, and Russian cultural traditions..

+Born in Warsaw he studied piano at the Chopin University of Music.
+He was well-known in the Polish music scene.
+During the Nazi invasion in Poland in 1939 he fled to the Soviet Union.
+Later he was arrested by the NKVD and deported.

+In the 1950s, Fishman lived in Chișinău.
+He laid the pedagogical foundation of the Academy of Music, Theatre and Fine Arts in Chișinău.
+He composed, including piano concertos, chamber music and orchestral works.
+His aesthetic reflects blend of Ashkenazi Jewish folk motifs, Slavic Romanticism, and Soviet neoclassicism.

 Biography

 Life in Poland

 Max Fishman was born on December 12, 1915, in Warsaw, in the family of an entrepreneur, philanthropist and the head of the Warsaw synagogue Szachna-Benisz Fiszman (1870, Opatów – July 1, 1936, Warsaw) and Esther Fishman, née Bleiberg (1880, Ćmielów – according to some sources 1942–1943 in the Warsaw Ghetto or Treblinka extermination camp) He had six older sisters and a younger brother.

 He studied piano under Józef Turczyński and composition unde Antoni Marek at the Warsaw Conservatory.
 As a student, he composed music and participated in concerts.
 He collaborated with popular Polish actresses Ida Kamińska and Lola Folman, hypnotist and illusionist Wolf Messing, and performed at the famous orphan school Janusz Korczak, where he worked as an educator in the summer months.
 Drafted into the army in August 1939, he joined the anti-fascist resistance during Nazi Germany's invasion of Poland on September 1.

 Fleeing from Nazi persecution, on October 21, 1939, he swam and crossed the Western Bug with his nephew Pawel Gruenspan (1920–2000, a Polish pianist, composer, and leader of the Jazz Orchestra) and ended up in territory occupied by the Soviet Union under the Molotov–Ribbentrop Pact.
 He was arrested by the NKVD, where, instead of the surname Mieczysław (Mietek), they wrote the name Max Fishman and put him in a camp.